 After a while, even though I still proclaimed my innocence, I forgot to care that I’d been wrongly imprisoned.
 Prison was the only world I knew.
 I hadn’t functioned very well outside before I was arrested, but I was savvy enough to know there was no way I could function out there after so many years behind bars.
 I had no clue how to live in freedom.
-We all talked tough about what we would do on the outside, what we eat, who we could fuck, how great our lives would be if and when we ever got out, but guys like me?
+We all talked tough about what we would do on the outside, what we eat, who we would fuck, how great our lives would be if and when we ever got out, but guys like me?
 We were more scared of being released than of dying in jail.
 We just didn’t know the territory out there.

 Eventually, unlike the others who self-denied their own guilt, I began to self-deny my own innocence.
 All the detailed stories they told at my trial; the way they said I’d done it; hell, maybe I really had.
 I could barely remember anymore what was true and what wasn’t.
 Maybe I was just like those other guys who had absolutely done the crime, and had absolutely convinced themselves they hadn’t.
-Maybe my memories were playing tricks on me.
+Maybe my memory was playing tricks on me.

 But anyway, what did it matter?
 After a while, you just abandon any hope of justice and just accept injustice as your lot.
 I suppose it’s one of the lessons we all have to learn eventually, but there sure seems to be a lot of people learning it all at the same time, living that same pain over and over.